rmetzler/bliki/wiki/mysql/choose-something-else.md

         preserves it.

-* Foreign keys, one of the most widely-used database validity checks, are an engine-specific feature, restricting their availabilty in combination with other engine-specific features.
+* Foreign keys, one of the most widely-used database validity checks, are an engine-specific feature, restricting their availability in combination with other engine-specific features.
 (For example, a table cannot have both foreign key constraints and full-text indexes, as of MySQL 5.5.)
     * Configurations that violate assumptions about foreign keys, such as a